valer23/robot/README.md

 ## II.
-REAL MAPPING REEL AU 3ETAGE AVEC LE ROBOT TURTLEBOT
+REAL MAPPING WITH TURTLEBOT AT THE 3rd FLOOR

 ### 1) Connection between the turtlebot laptop and the computer